Title

 The Recognizance Act of 2012 establishes a legal framework for the release of indigent individuals in custody for non-capital offenses on recognizance, promoting social justice and restorative practices within the criminal justice system.

-Recognizance is defined as a mode of securing the release of any person in custody or detention for the commission of an offense who is unable to post bail due to abject poverty, allowing release to the custody of a qualified custodian in the accused's community.
+Recognizance is a mode of securing the release of a person in custody/detention for an offense who is unable to post bail due to abject poverty, by allowing release to the custody of a qualified barangay/city/municipal custodian as provided in the Act.

-The custodian guarantees the accused's appearance in court when required and must execute an undertaking to this effect.
-Failure to produce the accused without justifiable reason results in imprisonment for six months to two years.
+The custodian must guarantee the accused’s appearance whenever required and must execute an undertaking to produce the accused.
+Failure to deliver/produce the accused after due notice without justifiable reason renders the custodian liable to 6 months to 2 years imprisonment.

 Analyze Cases Smarter, Faster